When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 The place is Winter Love Island filmed?

 The motion will happen in a “model new villa in South Africa“.
-The South African summer season runs from December-March, so it ought to be sunny sufficient for all of the Islanders to get their abs out.
+The South African summer season runs from December-March, so it must be sunny sufficient for all of the Islanders to get their abs out.

-Caroline Flack confirmed in the course of the Love Island 2019 ultimate that the present that the winter collection shall be happening in Cape City.
+Caroline Flack confirmed through the Love Island 2019 last that the present that the winter collection can be going down in Cape City.

 Try our first have a look at the model new villa, which sees some main variations from its Majorcan counterpart…